-Retina
+Retina Specialist London

 Excellent

-4.94 out of 5
+4.96 out of 5

-The retina lines the inside of the sphere of the eyeball, capturing light that is focussed upon it.
-The centre of the eyeball is called the vitreous cavity, and this filled by a gel-like structure made up of water, hyaluronic acid and collagen.
-Mr. Neffendorf is one of a small number of ophthalmologists who is highly specialised at looking after patients with diseases or problems of the retina and vitreous.
+The retina captures light that is focused upon it.
+The centre of the eyeball is called the vitreous cavity, and this is filled by a gel-like structure made up of water, hyaluronic acid and collagen.

-There are a large number of conditions that can affect the retina and vitreous.
-These range from vitreous floaters that might interfere with your vision, to sight threatening emergencies such as retinal detachment.
 The retina can also be affected by systemic conditions such as diabetes and high blood pressure.
-In some cases, examination of the retina can identify these conditions before they have been formally diagnosed which demonstrates the importance of a regular eye check-up.
+In some cases, examination of the retina can identify these conditions before they have been formally diagnosed, which demonstrates the importance of a regular eye check-up.

 Symptoms